Sych1219/civic-app/design_docs/web-page-to-request.md

 # Web Page ➜ Gov API Registration Design

 ## 1. Problem & Context
 Internal operations teams currently discover external government APIs by browsing public docs.
 Translating those docs into a structured registration (name, base URL, method, headers, parameters) is manual, slow, and inconsistent.
-We want a chat workflow where the user drops a URL to the API documentation.
-The system fetches and distills that page, feeds it to an LLM, and the LLM drafts the payload required by our `POST /api/v1/gov/apis` endpoint.
+We want a chat workflow where the user pastes text from the web that describes an API (from a docs page, blog, PDF, or snippet).
+The system normalizes and segments that text, feeds it to an LLM, and the LLM drafts the payload required by our `POST /api/v1/gov/apis` endpoint.
 The operator can review/edit, then submit to persist the contract for downstream ingestion jobs.

 ## 2. Goals / Non-goals
 - Capture full invocation contract (URL, method, headers, query, body schemas, description) for any gov public API.